Dotonbori Revisited 2019 - Osaka

 Dotonbori History

 Luckily, the remaining restaurants and cafes continued to attract people from different places.
 This, in turn, started a new boom in the Dotonbori district.
-Restaurants and cafes replaced the theaters and in true Japanese fashion, competition soon erupted and these restaurants tried to outdo each other.
-First, they fought for the best food quality then when their food quality seems to be at the max level, they improved their restaurant facades.
+Restaurants and cafes replaced the theaters, and in true Japanese fashion, competition soon erupted, and these restaurants tried to outdo each other.
+First, they fought for the best food quality, then, when their food quality seemed to be at the maximum level, they improved their restaurant facades.

 A nighttime visit to Dotonbori is also a must-do.
-See how the neon lights illuminate the district giving it a futuristic glow.
-Speaking of neon lights displays, don't miss out on the giant Glicoman billboard near Ebisubashi also known as Ebisu Bridge.
-This billboard display has long been associated and probably is equally popular with Dotonbori.
+See how the neon lights illuminate the district, giving it a futuristic glow.
+Speaking of neon light displays, don't miss out on the giant Glicoman billboard near Ebisubashi, also known as Ebisu Bridge.
+This billboard display has long been associated with Dotonbori and is probably equally popular with Dotonbori.

 During our visit, we checked out the different stores looking for souvenirs.
 What we didn't do (sadly) was to try out the different authentic food around Dotonbori.
 Well, that just gave me another reason to visit Dotonbori.

 Overall, it was a fun yet tiring visit as human traffic can really sap one's physical and mental strength.
-Regardless, Dotonbori remains to be one of those places worth visiting especially you're a foodie or a first-time visitor to the Kansai Region.
+Regardless, Dotonbori remains one of those places worth visiting, especially if you're a foodie or a first-time visitor to the Kansai Region.

 Dotonbori Admission Fee: